 Light Gray (LRV 60-70) offers a modern, sophisticated appearance.
 It’s a cooler alternative to white, with less glare and easier maintenance for contemporary homes.

-Cream / Off-White
+Cream or Off-White

 Slightly warmer than white, cream, and off-white tones reflect sunlight well while softening brightness.
 They complement traditional, craftsman, and Mediterranean-style exteriors.

-Soft Peach / Light Terra Cotta
+Soft Peach or Light Terra Cotta

 Warm, inviting, and reflective, these shades are ideal for southwestern, desert, or Spanish-style homes.
 They combine energy efficiency with a cozy, sun-washed aesthetic.